DCS-Skunkworks/DCSFlightpanels/README.md

 <br/>
 [Support DCSFP](https://www.paypal.me/jerkerdahlblom)

-_With your support, we're able to buy new planes (DCS modules) or hardware, to making them work with these two projects._
+_With your support, we're able to buy new planes (DCS modules) or hardware, to making them work with this project._

 Please visit our [Wiki](https://github.com/DCSFlightpanels/DCSFlightpanels/wiki) for answers to common questions.